Modeling Noisy Quantum Circuits Using Experimental Characterization: Introduction

 Quantum computing is a promising approach to accelerate computational workflows by solving problems with greater accuracy or using fewer resources as compared to conventional methods \cite{svore2016quantum,BrittISC2017,mccaskey2018language,riesebos2019quantum}.
 Testing and evaluation of early applications on experimental quantum processing units (QPUs) is now possible using prototypes based on superconducting transmons \cite{Gambetta2017, Arute2019, Reagoreaao3603, PhysRevLett.122.110501} and trapped ions \cite{Figgatt2019, Monz1068, oxfordtrappedion, Kielpinski2002} among other technologies.
 Although these QPUs lack the fault-tolerant operations required for known computational speed ups, they offer the opportunity to understand the behaviors of noisy quantum computing \cite{Preskill2018quantumcomputingin}.

 Noisy, intermediate-scale quantum (NISQ) devices have enabled a wide range of early application demonstrations \cite{linke2017experimental,kandala2017hardware,dumitrescu2018cloud,klco2018quantum,mccaskey2019quantum,Arute2019}, but validating program performance in the presence of non-reproducible device behaviors remains a fundamental challenge.
 NISQ devices are characterized by noisy and erroneous operations, where gate characterizations often change in time and with the nature of the program being implemented \cite{VEITIA2019126131,rudinger2019probing}.
-The experimental characterization of individual gates has relied on high-fidelity physics models for the underlying devices with common methods including quantum state tomography (QST) \cite{Leibfried1996QST}, quantum process tomography (QPT) \cite{poyatos1997complete,Chuang_1997QPT}, gate-set tomography (GST) \cite{blumekohout2013robust}, and randomized benchmarking (RB) \cite{knill2008randomized, magesan2011scalable,PhysRevA.100.032304}.
-Although these physics-driven characterizations are generally resource intensive, they offer valuable insights into the underlying noise and errors that can inform the design of new devices and control pulses.
+The experimental characterization of individual gates has relied on high-fidelity physics models for the underlying devices with common methods including quantum state tomography (QST) \cite{Leibfried1996QST}, quantum process tomography (QPT) \cite{poyatos1997complete,Chuang_1997QPT}, gate set tomography (GST) \cite{blumekohout2013robust}, and randomized benchmarking (RB) \cite{knill2008randomized, magesan2011scalable,PhysRevA.100.032304}.
+Physics-driven characterizations offer valuable insights into the underlying noise and errors that can inform the design of new devices and control pulses.
+However, translating from gate-level characterizations to circuit-level applications is typically resource intensive because these methods often scale exponentially with the size of the qubit register to be characterized. \cite{Eisert_2020}.

 As NISQ applications evolve toward deeper and wider quantum circuits, characterization methods must also extend to these larger scales.
 There is also a growing need for characterization techniques that can be executed swiftly and repeatedly to provide context-specific characterization data.
 Resource-intensive, physics-driven gate characterization techniques are not a scalable solution to characterizing devices and applications which are rapidly increasing in size and generally do not allow for a high level of dynamic tuning.
 Quantum circuit characterization methods may provide effective models of device behaviors that are efficient to generate and easy to interpret by a supporting programming environment, e.g., a compiler \cite{Dousti_2012, chong2017programming, shi2019optimized}.
 In particular, the validation of application behavior will require debugging methods and programming techniques that support mitigating computational errors in quantum circuits \cite{PhysRevA.100.032328,harper2019efficient}.
 Effective models of noisy gates and circuits have already informed robust programming methods that lead to increased application performance \cite{maciejewski2019mitigation,Tannu_2019,Murali:2019:NCM:3297858.3304075}, but a general method for composing noisy quantum circuit models is still needed.